NorthTown Mall (Spokane, Washington): Later additions

 In October 2013, the mall announced plans for a major renovation, which will include demolishing 120,000 sqft of retail space in the mall's north end.
 When finished in 2015, the demolished portion was replaced with 63000 sqft of new retail space and a new entrance.
 The mall will also receive a reconfigured parking lot and new interior paint, lighting and signage.

 The Blue Zoo, an 11,000 square foot interactive aquarium opened on August 1, 2019 in the renovated north portion of the mall; The zoo is marketed to provide an experiential environment to educate children about the oceans and features a variety of saltwater and freshwater marine life and includes tanks with starfish, shrimp and snails, reefs, giant octopus, and clownfish as well as a freshwater river tank and predator tank.
 Some tanks contain animals that can be touched, such as a pool where patrons can gently touch stingray and pick up cleaner shrimp; the zoo also has non marine life exhibits such as a reptile room and a bird room where you can feed parakeets and chickadees.

 On August 6, 2019, Sears announced plans to close its store at the mall in late October as part of a plan to close 26 stores nationwide.
 On January 5, 2021, it was announced that Macy's would be closing in April 2021 as part of a plan to close 46 stores nationwide.

 The mall was sold to the Kohan Retail Investment Group in February 2022 for $49 million.

+In January 2026, Ashley HomeStore opened in the former Macy’s building after a year of construction.
+It is the company’s largest store, with over 101000 sqft and three stories.